History and Memory #

 A seductive argument is to deal with issues and move on emotionally – don’t dwell on the past.
 This is a favourite politician’s ploy when faced with a scandal or embarrassing event.
 Its adverse effect is to make us like Phil, a weatherman from Groundhog Day – condemned to repeat each day by “moving on” –everyday is a brand new day, no one ever remembers what happened the day before or the day before that; knowledge and wisdom do not accumulate, and we repeat our mistakes without learning anything.

-Einstein said; “Even more corrosive is the desire to forget.
+“Even more corrosive is the desire to forget.
 History needs memories to avoid the risk of forgetting crimes that must not be forgotten, victims whose suffering cries less for vengeance than for narration”.

 In 1995 Jacques Chirac became the first French leader willing to admit that the French State had played an active role in the Holocaust.
 His powerful words resonate still: